Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 ﻿# domino4wine-Vagrant-SikuliX
-Primary goal is to use Vagrant on Windows, Mac, and Linux to deploy Crossover in an Ubuntu 18.04 VM, in order to automate how new builds of certain applications affect services we run.
+Primary goal is to use Vagrant on Windows, Mac, and Linux to deploy Crossover in an Ubuntu 19.04 VM, in order to run regression tests and automating GUI based installations and configuration of applications.

-We will focus on IBM Notes, Designer and Administrator, then move on to other projects.
+Our Primary Focus is on IBM Notes, Designer and Administrator, however this project is meant to be used as multi-tool for other projects that require GUI based automation.

-We will use branches for testing indvidual applications with the Master branch, by storing the Sikuli Scripts in the Branch and any additional files that are needed to get the application tested.
+We will keep the Master branch as the core of the project and any application that we want to Automate/Regression Test we will branch in order to compartmentalize the project for use with mutiple applications.

 ## Getting Started